ellsphillips/govsic/README.md

 ## Data

-Data used has been transfromed using the [Office for National Statistics](https://www.ons.gov.uk/methodology/classificationsandstandards/ukstandardindustrialclassificationofeconomicactivities/uksic2007)' published opensource SIC structure and volume datasets.
+Data used has been transformed using the [Office for National Statistics](https://www.ons.gov.uk/methodology/classificationsandstandards/ukstandardindustrialclassificationofeconomicactivities/uksic2007)' published opensource SIC structure and volume datasets.

 ## Installation